How can I collect feedback when my patients are too young to respond?

 How the doctor met our requirements

-Respondents are asked to give the doctor a rating of between 1 and 5 and there is also a space for free text comments.
-Doctors should collect 40 responses to make sure their results are sufficiently valid and reliable.
+Respondents are asked to give the doctor ratings of between 1 and 5 and there is space for comments.
+Doctors need to collect 40 responses over a year, to make sure their results are reliable.

-She asked two experienced nurses on the neonatal ward and SCBU to give out feedback forms to parents and carers on her behalf.
+Dr Jez asked two experienced nurses on the neonatal ward and SCBU to give feedback forms to parents and carers on her behalf.
 She let the nurses know when she’d spoken to parents on the ward, or asked them to approach parents they saw her having discussions with in the SCBU.

 She regularly reminded the nurses to hand out the forms to make sure she received enough responses.
 Asking for feedback on both the postnatal ward and the SCBU meant she was able to get enough responses covering her whole practice.

-She arranged for completed questionnaires to be returned to the nurses’ station in a sealed envelope with her name on it.
+She arranged for any completed questionnaires to be returned to the nurses’ station in a sealed envelope with her name on it.
+Patients could also post responses directly to the RCPCH using a freepost envelope.
+This meant the she was not directly involved in the administration, to make sure responses were anonymous.

-The questionnaires were sent to the royal college for collation so that a personalised report summarising the feedback and comparing it against a cohort of peers could be produced for the doctor.
+The completed questionnaires were sent to the RCPCH for collation so that a personalised report could be produced for the doctor, summarising the feedback and comparing her scores against results of a cohort of peers.

-Dr Jez was able to reflect on the quantitative and qualitative patient feedback, which gave a boost to her confidence about her patient interactions and reinforced existing good practice.
+Dr Jez was able to reflect on the scores and comments , which gave a boost to her confidence about her patient interactions and reinforced existing good practice.